 Objective 8.01B: Establish school concurrency service areas to be used to determine the availability of public school capacity to serve new residential development.

-Strategy 8.01B(1): Concurrency service areas (CSA) shall be established to determine whether there is adequate school capacity available based on the adopted level of service standards, and so that a proper analysis can be conducted to examine the availability of capacity in adjacent CSAs if capacity is not available in the primary CSA.

-Strategy 8.01B(2): Hernando County will create Concurrency Service Areas that are based on school attendance zones so that there is school capacity available in each concurrency service area or contiguous concurrency service areas to meet the adopted level of service standard within a five year time frame.
+Strategy 8.01B(1) Concurrency service areas (CSA) shall be established to determine whether there is adequate school capacity available based on the adopted level of service standards, and so that a proper analysis can be conducted to examine the availability of capacity in adjacent CSAs if capacity is not available in the primary CSA.
+Strategy 8.01B(2) Hernando County will create Concurrency Service Areas that are based on school attendance zones so that there is school capacity available in each concurrency service area or contiguous concurrency service areas to meet the adopted level of service standard within a five year time frame.

-CSAs shall be established and subsequently modified to maximize available school capacity and make efficient use of new and existing public school facilities in accordance with the LOS standards, and taking into account policies to:

-- a. minimize transportation costs; - b. limit maximum student travel times; - c. effect desegregation plans; - d. achieve socio-economic, racial and cultural diversity objectives; - e. recognize capacity commitments resulting from the development approvals for the CSA; and, - f. recognize capacity commitments resulting from development approvals for contiguous CSAs.

-The Public School Concurrency Service Area Maps are adopted by the School District and updated as needed as part of the adopted Interlocal Agreement for Public School Facility Planning and School Concurrency implementation.

-Future amendments to the CSAs may be made by the School District in accordance with the criteria contained in this Chapter and only after review and comment by the County and the City, respectively.

-Land Use

-Objective 8.01C:

-Ensure that Comprehensive Plan amendments and other land use decisions are simultaneously evaluated with school capacity.

-The County shall consider Hernando County School District comments on the availability of adequate school capacity when considering the decision to approve comprehensive plan amendments, master plans, zoning changes, subdivisions, and other land use decisions.

-Hernando County shall identify methods to direct development to areas with adequate school capacity or to where school sites adequate to serve potential growth have been acquired by the School District, provided such location of the development is consistent with the land use policies of the Hernando County Comprehensive Plan.

-In any instance where capacity will not be available to serve students to be generated by a development, and, proportionate share mitigation is not an option, the school capacity deficiency shall be a basis for denial of the proposal.
+Strategy 8.01B(3): CSAs shall be established and subsequently modified to maximize available school capacity and make efficient use of new and existing public school facilities in accordance with the LOS standards, and taking into account policies to: a. minimize transportation costs; b. limit maximum student travel times; c. effect desegregation plans; d. achieve socio-economic, racial and cultural diversity objectives; e. recognize capacity commitments resulting from the development approvals for the CSA; and, f. recognize capacity commitments resulting from development approvals for contiguous CSAs.
+Strategy 8.01B(4): The Public School Concurrency Service Area Maps are adopted by the School District and updated as needed as part of the adopted Interlocal Agreement for Public School Facility Planning and School Concurrency implementation.
+Strategy 8.01B(5): Future amendments to the CSAs may be made by the School District in accordance with the criteria contained in this Chapter and only after review and comment by the County and the City, respectively.
+Land Use sure that Comprehensive Plan amendments and other land use cisions are simultaneously evaluated with school capacity.
+Strategy 8.01C(1): The County shall consider Hernando County School District comments on the availability of adequate school capacity when considering the decision to approve comprehensive plan amendments, master plans, zoning changes, subdivisions, and other land use decisions.
+Strategy 8.01C(2): Hernando County shall identify methods to direct development to areas with adequate school capacity or to where school sites adequate to serve potential growth have been acquired by the School District, provided such location of the development is consistent with the land use policies of the Hernando County Comprehensive Plan.
+Strategy 8.01C(3): In any instance where capacity will not be available to serve students to be generated by a development, and, proportionate share mitigation is not an option, the school capacity deficiency shall be a basis for denial of the proposal.

-During the process of land use decision making, the County will ensure the compatibility of proposed land uses in the vicinity of either existing or planned public, charter and private educational facilities and protect school locations from incompatible uses.
+Strategy 8.01C(4): During the process of land use decision making, the County will ensure the compatibility of proposed land uses in the vicinity of either existing or planned public, charter and private educational facilities and protect school locations from incompatible uses.